department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/research-findings.md

 **Secondary criteria:**

 - At least 4 participants who attend sessions on a mobile device.
-- At least 4 participants with a cognitive disabilty
+- At least 4 participants with a cognitive disability
-- At least 2 Screenreader users
+- At least 2 screen reader users
 - At least 2 screen magnification users
 - At least 1 LGBTQ+ Veteran
 - At least 1 Native Veteran